KelTec P50: R50 Defender

-Regular R50 with the barrel length of P50.
+Regular R50 with the barrel length of a P50.

+KP-50

+In 2026, KelTec introduced the KP-50, an evolution of the P-50, it features a bottom mounted magazine well, removing the hinged sistem of the P-50 and allowed the use of jungle clips.
+Featuring a milled steel receiver, the KP-50 comes in a standard, braced and stocked configuration.

+MP-50

+The MP-50 is a select-fire variant of the KP-50, possessing a cyclic-rate of 850 rpm, intended for use by law-enforcement and military.

 Reception

 Shooting Illustrated called the P50 "rather bulky for a handgun" but noted that this increase in size gave it better velocity and magazine capacity than other handguns and that it could be used in home defense as a more compact alternative to a shotgun or rifle.
-They called the trigger "outstanding", and noted its light recoil, and said that the P50 was a "serious competitor" to other 5.7×28mm designs such as the FN Five-seven and Ruger-57.
+They called the trigger "outstanding", and noted its light recoil, and said that the P50 was a "serious competitor" to other 5.7×28mm designs such as the FN Five-seven and Ruger-5.7.

 The National Interest praised the low recoil, customization options from the various rails, and the "one of a kind" top-break access, describing it as "unique, buzzworthy, and the all-around coolest new gun of 2021."

 Outdoor Life called the P50 "a cross between a space gun and a bullet hose" and named it as one of the best guns of the year.